 - Building connections across disciplines within the large, multidisciplinary field of biosecurity and pandemic preparedness.
 Our impression is that BPP sub-fields are often siloed from one another; we see this as a significant obstacle given our understanding that many of the hard problems in this space are complex and require expertise from and cooperation across multiple sub-fields.
 We believe that ELBI can address this by helping fellows establish diverse peer networks and broadening their expertise across multiple disciplines.

 - Helping improve US government decision-making on biosecurity and pandemic preparedness.
 We believe ELBI can contribute in the near term by helping to bring new ideas and approaches to the attention of staff within relevant government agencies.
 In the longer term we think ELBI can help get better-qualified people, with subject-matter expertise and connections throughout the field, into biosecurity-related leadership positions within government.

 This grant is intended to support the continuation of this annual program and provide additional resources to run programs for the growing ELBI alumni network.
 For the first five years of its program, ELBI was funded by the Department of Defense (DoD).
 Our understanding is that, for reasons unrelated to the quality of the program, DoD is not planning to renew support for it this year, and that the possibility of future DoD funding for the program is uncertain.

-Our highly positive impression of ELBI is based in part on the opinion of Jaime Yassif (our Program Officer for Biosecurity and Pandemic Preparedness), in part on our observation that the program has a strong reputation throughout the field, and in part on our favorable view of the UPMC Center for Health Security, which runs the program.
+Our highly positive impression of ELBI is based in part on the opinion of Jaime Yassif (our Program Officer for Biosecurity and Pandemic Preparedness), in part on our observation that the program has a strong reputation throughout the field, and in part on our favorable view of the Johns Hopkins Center for Health Security, which runs the program.
 Jaime is a 2012 alumna of ELBI.